toerob/vscode-tads3tools/README.md

 ## First time users

+Install the extension via the marketplace by opening the extension tab within vscode and search for its partial/full name, select it and install.

-Install the extension and open up a tads3 project folder (use the open folder feature of vscode), or create a new project with the "Tads3 command: Create a new Tads3 template project" found in the general command menu _(CTRL-SHIFT-P)_.
+Once installed open up a tads3 project folder (use the open folder feature of vscode), or create a new project with the "Tads3 command: Create a new Tads3 template project" found in the general command menu _(CTRL-SHIFT-P)_.
 (See the movie below).

 Opening up a folder and/or saving a tads3 source code within an opened project will trigger a symbol parsing of that current file (or the whole project, if it hasn't already parsed all files).